 Idyllic beaches and unspoiled wilderness in recovery

-Compared to many other east and southern African countries, Mozambique doesn’t have a lot to offer in terms of safaris but there are a few gems.
-Maputo Special Reserve offers a unique ‘beach and bush’ experience; the marine wildlife viewing is out of this world but the main reason for the reserve’s creation was to protect Southern Africa’s last remaining coastal elephant population.
+Compared to many other East and southern African countries, Mozambique doesn’t have a lot to offer in terms of safaris but there are a few gems.
+Maputo National Park offers a unique ‘beach and bush’ experience; the marine wildlife viewing is out of this world but the main reason for the reserve’s creation was to protect southern Africa’s last remaining coastal elephant population.
 Gorongosa National Park is perhaps Mozambique’s hottest safari destination.
-Once known as the Serengeti of Southern Africa, it is on a strong path to be worthy of this nickname once again.
-As the park has received higher protection, animals are coming back and the lion population (between 50 and 70 individuals) is a good indication of a recovering ecosystem.
+Once known as the Serengeti of southern Africa, it is on a strong path to being worthy of this nickname once again.
+As the park has received higher protection, animals are coming back and the growing lion population is a good indication of a recovering ecosystem.
 Limpopo National Park, the counterpart of South Africa’s Kruger National Park and still a Big Five destination, has obvious potential but wildlife numbers are quite low at present.

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.